morphismz/morphismz.github.io/_pages/about.md

 Teaching and Tutoring
 ======
 I am currently the lead mathematics instructor at Temple Grandin School, serving students with Asperger's Syndrome and similar learning profiles.

-I have over three years of teaching and tutoring experience, including experience with private tutoring, leading in person classes of up to 30 students, and more.
-I am currently working as a private tutor in the greater Boulder area, serving student both locally and online.
-If you or someone you know is interested in tutoring services, please don't hesitate to reach out.
-You can find my email in the sidebar.